-- 19.1 All staff operate a zero tolerance policy to peer on peer abuse and will not pass off any incidents as 'banter' or 'just growing up'. - 19.2 All staff recognise that peer on peer abuse may include, but may not limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, biting or other forms of physical harm - Sexual violence and sexual harassment - Abuse related to sexual orientation or identity - Sexting (as set out in section 18) - Initiation type violence and rituals - Emotional abuse - Upskirting - 19.3 The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and the perpetrator (size, age, ability, perceived social status or vulnerabilities, including SEND, CP, CIN, LAC) - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - 19.4 In order to minimize the risk of peer on peer abuse taking place the school must: - Deliver PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate

-Refer to any other relevant policies when dealing with incidents such as the Anti-Bullying policy and/or Behaviour policy.

-- 19.5 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their permission and/or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification or cause the victim humiliation, distress or alarm.
-Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidence to the Headteacher, DSL or most senior member of staff. - 19.6 Reference will be made to the following government guidance (Sexual violence and sexual harassment between children in schools and colleges - GOV.UK) and Part 5 of Keeping Children Safe in Education, September 2020 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+19.1 All staff operate a zero tolerance policy to peer on peer abuse and will not pass off any incidents as 'banter' or 'just growing up'.

+- 19.2 All staff recognise that peer on peer abuse may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual and non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - Abuse within intimate partner relationships - 19.3 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - 19.4 The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and the perpetrator (size, age, ability, perceived social status or vulnerabilities, including SEND, CP, CIN, LAC) - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - 19.5 In order to minimize the risk of peer on peer abuse taking place the school must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents such as the Anti-Bullying policy and/or Behaviour policy. - 19.6 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
+We understand that it causes the victim distress and humiliation and that any gender can be a victim.
+Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidents to the Headteacher, DSL or most senior member of staff. - 19.7 Reference will be made to the following government guidance (Sexual violence and sexual harassment between children in schools and colleges GOV.UK) and Part 5 of Keeping Children Safe in Education, September 2021 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.